NoLieNoSean/NoNotes/content/Notes/LEC ALG4 3.md

 ---

-# Dimension of free modules
+# Rank of a free module, à la Kummini

+Here's how Kummini proved [[LEC ALG4 2#^428c11]]⇒.

+We first prove the invariance of basis cardinality for vector spaces.

 > [!Proposition]
 > Let $V$ be a $k$-vector space with bases $X$ and $Y$.
 Then $|X|=|Y|$.